troldal/OpenXLSX/README.md

 * added ```Scripts/demos-cleanup.sh``` to remove all xlsx files created by the Demos
 * support for ```void setSavingDeclaration(XLXmlSavingDeclaration const& savingDeclaration)``` using ```class XLXmlSavingDeclaration``` (defined in ```XLXmlData.hpp```) that can be used to pass a custom XML version, encoding, and standalone property to pugixml

+### (Lars Uffmann) September 2024 - to-do list:
+- for more to-do items, refer to ```Notes/todo-list.txt```
+- TBD: could XLRowData also benefit from passing through to setDefaultCellAttributes a column styles vector?
+- completion of style support as much as is reasonable (not color themes, most likely) per known documentation of xl/styles.xml
+- XLAlignmentStyle: check / throw if vertical alignments are used as horizontal and vice versa
+- XLStyles ::create functions: implement good default style properties for all styles
+- TBD: permit setting a format reference for shared strings

 ## (Lars Uffmann) 06 September 2024 - enhance XLMergeCells and XLWorksheet functionality

 * ```XLWorksheet``` now allows to access an object managing the worksheet's merged cell ranges